LINE OPERATIONS SAFETY AUDIT (LOSA) |

 exhibits bizarre behavior and eventually goes out of

 control.
-Weight-verses-altitude-and-speed capability charts
+Weight-verses-altitude-and-speed capability

-LOSA generates the information necessary for organizations
+envelope.
+LOSA generates the information necessary for

-to define the “green band” of safe operations in the human
+organizations to define the green band of safe

-performance envelope, thus avoiding taking operational human
+operations in the human performance envelope, thus avoiding

-performance into the “coffin corner” of cognition.
+taking operational human performance into the coffin corner of cognition.

 1.4 THE ROLE OF THE